usbman01/CMSIS-DAPbyWCH/README.md

 Meanwhile there are two newer versions beside 1.2 available.<br>
 The firmware contains 2 parts:
-- bootloader (0x000-0x0CFF) which follows WCHs IAP protocoll
+- bootloader (0x000-0x0CFF) which follows WCHs IAP protocoll.
+The loader in V1.2 divers from the other versions
 - DAP device implementing SWD protocoll only
-The firmware seems derived from ARMs DAP firmare
+The firmware seems derived from ARMs DAP firmare but in a very inefficent way.
+A few examples:

-https://github.com/ARMmbed/DAPLink

-The Protocol desriptoin is here
+- lots of unused codeparts
+- conversion msbfirst to lsbfirst, make someting like htonl() would improve that
+- the code uses the large memory model
+- const arrays resist in XRAM instead of ROM
+- lots of nitialized vars on file level (init_table is about 700 Bytes)
+- lot of memcpy usage a perfect candidate for use of that 0xA5 mnemonic for specialized memcpy & memset
+- strange calculation of the default bautrate using ldiv Here a link to the ARM sources https://github.com/ARMmbed/DAPLink

+The protocol desription for DAP 2.0 can be found here:

 https://arm-software.github.io/CMSIS_5/DAP/html/index.html